A time-dependent scattering approach to core-level spectroscopies: Results

-We simulated a Mott insulating Hubbard chain of length $L=64$, with $N=L$ electrons, $U=8$, $U_c=1.5$ and evolved in time up to $t=15$ using $m=200$ DMRG states and time steps $\delta t=0.1$, which yields a truncation error smaller than $10^{-7}$.
-In all the calculations shown below, unless otherwise specified, we chose the dipole coupling $\Gamma=0.2$.
-Results are shown in Fig.\ref{fig:results_XAS}.
-The transition edge is at $E'_0(N+1)-E_0(N)$, where $E'_0$ and $E_0$ are the ground state energies with and without the localized core-hole potential, respectively.
-Panel (a) shows the evolution of the spectrum in time.
-As expected, longer times translate into improved resolution in energy.
-Panel (b) shows a comparison with dynamical DMRG data and we observe excellent agreement between both approaches.
+We simulated a chain of length $L=64$ at half-filling ($N=L$ electrons), $U=8$, $U_c=1.5$ and evolved in time up to $t=15$ and time steps $\delta t=0.1$, which yields a truncation error smaller than $10^{-7}$.
+Since the terms in the Hamiltonian are local, we can use a Suzuki-Trotter decomposition of the time-evolution operator.